alex-paynedwyer/single-molecule-tools-alpd/README.md

 It summarises the track properties including stoichiometry and diffusivity, and tests for pairwise colocalisation between tracks.

 ### Parameters and settings
-`params` is the parameter structure which is read in from the workspace, or otherwise set in code:
+`params` is the parameter structure which is read in from the workspace, or otherwise set in code (see code comments for details).

 ### Routines